HungryHowies/Bookstack-with-Zitadel-Setup/README.md

 ```
 ## Create a SAML Application/Project.

- Bookstack I can use a URL to insert the metadata need for the SAML Application.
+Bookstack can use a URL to insert the metadata needed for the SAML Application XML file as shown below.

 ```
 https://bookstack.domain.com /saml2/metadata